 Prior to joining Morgan Lewis, Geoff was a partner in the antitrust and trade regulation practice of another international law firm.

 Technology Company — Represented a technology company in California state court against allegations of unfair competition and interference with contract arising out of a merger of two global ERP system providers.
-The matter was resolved with a completion of the merger and dismissal of all claims.

 Semiconductor Company — Represented a semiconductor company in monopolization and attempted monopolization cases in state and federal court related to wireless technologies.
-Matter was settled on favorable terms.

 Energy Company — Represented an energy company against allegations of a conspiracy to artificially inflate and fix prices for natural gas in wholesale gas markets.
 Geoff defended the client in a number of actions under state and federal antitrust laws across the nation.